Umar Farouk Abdulmutallab: Yemen: August–December 2009

 In October 2009, Abdulmutallab sent his father a text message saying that he was no longer interested in pursuing an MBA in Dubai, and wanted to study sharia and Arabic in a seven-year course in Yemen.
 When his father threatened to cut off his funding, Abdulmutallab said he was "already getting everything for free" and refused to tell his father who would support him.
-His sent more texts stating he would be cutting off contact and disowning his family.
+He sent more texts stating he would be cutting off contact and disowning his family.
 The family last had contact with Abdulmutallab in October 2009.

 Yemeni officials said that Abdulmutallab was in Yemen from early August 2009, and overstayed his student visa (which was valid through September 21).
-He left Yemen on December 7 (flying to Ethiopia, and then two days later to Ghana).
+He left Yemen on 7 December, flying to Ethiopia, and then two days later to Ghana.
 Yemeni officials have said that Abdulmutallab travelled to the mountainous Shabwah Province to meet with "al-Qaeda elements" before leaving Yemen.
 A video of Abdulmutallab and others training in a desert camp, firing weapons at targets including the Star of David, the British Union Jack flag, and the letters "UN", was produced by al-Qaeda in Yemen.
 The tape includes a statement justifying his actions against "the Jews and the Christians and their agents."
-Ghanaian officials say he was there from December 9 until December 24, when he flew to Lagos.
+Ghanaian officials say he was there from 9 December until 24 December, when he flew to Lagos.

 In February 2010, a Yemeni security official said that 43 people were being interrogated for links to the Christmas Day attempt, including foreigners, some of them studying Arabic and others married to Yemeni women.
 Abdulmutallab was thought to have used Arabic studies as a pretext for entering the country.
-Saïd Kouachi, one of the attackers—now deceased—in the Charlie Hebdo shooting, is believed to have been one of Abdulmuttalab's neighbors at the Yemeni Arabic language school.
+Saïd Kouachi, one of the attackers—now deceased—in the Charlie Hebdo shooting, is believed to have been one of Abdulmutallab's neighbors at the Yemeni Arabic language school.